St John Bosco Arts College

 - Time of day

-Teachers and support staff will share any concerns regarding the progress a student is making with the Learning Support Department and Pupil Progress Coordinator.
+Teachers and support staff will share any concerns regarding the progress a student is making, with the SEND Department and Pupil Progress Coordinator.
 The SENDCO will look at the student’s data and may carry out some informal assessments.
 She will also contact parents or carers of the student.
-If parents or carers have concerns they should contact the Learning Support Department.
+If parents or carers have concerns they should contact the SEND Department.

 If your child has additional needs, she will be supported by the college’s SENDCO who works closely with the Pupil Progress Co-ordinators for Years 7 to 13.
 The role of the SENDCO and PPC is in part to provide academic and pastoral support for your child.
-Your child may also work with Teaching Assistants in class who will support the work that they do.
-This may be in small groups or individually.
-In addition to this, your child might work with the SEND Teaching Assistants or SENDCO in small group intervention lessons.
+Your child might work with the SEND Teaching Assistants or SENDCO in small group intervention lessons.
 The SENDCO and subject leaders will monitor the progress of your child to ensure that the most appropriate intervention is being given to meet their needs.

 At St John Bosco Arts College we recognise that children need to learn in an environment that matches their needs.
 We understand that the students we teach have different learning styles and that some students learn at a different pace to their peers.
 The teachers plan lessons giving consideration to the student’s ability and needs, in order to help them to make progress and achieve good outcomes.
 It also allows the pace of the lesson to be appropriately matched to the learner’s needs, so that progress can be made.
+Teachers will adapt the curriculum in order to meet the needs of any young people who have a special educational need.
 Your child’s progress will be monitored closely in a number of ways:

 - marking of class and homework,